lengyuner/lengyuner.github.io/blog/connectome inspired neural network.md

 - [The connectome predicts resting-state functional connectivity across the Drosophila brain](https://www.sciencedirect.com/science/article/pii/S0960982221003432)

 - [A Drosophila computational brain model reveals sensorimotor processing](https://www.nature.com/articles/s41586-024-07763-9)
-Here we create a leaky integrate-and-fire computational model of the entire Drosophila brain, on the basis of neural connectivity and neurotransmitter identity
+Here we create a leaky integrate-and-fire computational model of the entire Drosophila brain, on the basis of neural connectivity and neurotransmitter identity.
+Limitation: We assume each neuron is either exclusively inhibitory or excitatory.
+We ignore neural morphology and receptor dynamics.
+The underlying synapses or neurotransmitter predictions may not be fully accurate.
+Gap junctions cannot be identified in the electron microscopy dataset, so we ignore their possibility.

 ## Human